Walsenburg, Colorado: Local attractions and recreation

-The Spanish Peaks, 10 mi southwest of Walsenburg are a national landmark and have been named one of "Colorado's Seven Wonders" by The Denver Post.
+The Spanish Peaks, 10 mi southwest of Walsenburg are a national natural landmark and have been named one of "Colorado's Seven Wonders" by The Denver Post.
 The Highway of Legends, connecting Walsenburg with La Veta, other historic mining towns, and Trinidad, is a National Scenic Byway.

 The Walsenburg Golf Course is a 9-hole public golf course open for play year round.
-The city opened a $2 million water park, "Walsenburg Wild Waters", after efforts by former mayor Maurice Brau and the City Council, on May 27, 2007.
+The city opened a $2 million water park, "Walsenburg Wild Waters", after efforts by former mayor Maurice Brau and the city council, on May 27, 2007.
+However, the water park has been closed since about 2020.